withastro/astro/GOVERNANCE.md

 # Governance

+Herein contains Astro's goverance model.
+It outlines and describes in detail each role and their subsequent responsibilties.
+This includes;

+- Nomination Process
+- Duty of Care
+- Code Review Process
+- Code of Conduct Enforcement

 This document outlines the governance model for Astro.
 This includes detailed descriptions of different roles, nomination processes, code review processes, and Code of Conduct enforcement.

-👉 **All community members must follow the [Code of Conduct (CoC)](CODE_OF_CONDUCT.md).**
+> 🚨 **All community members must follow the [Code of Conduct (CoC)](CODE_OF_CONDUCT.md).**
 Consequences for CoC violations are detailed in [Moderation](#moderation).

-👉 **Want to trigger a vote, nomination, or perform some other action?**
+> 👉 **Want to trigger a vote, nomination, or perform some other action?**
 Scroll down to [Playbook](#governance-playbook).

 ## Get Involved

+**Any contribution that helps support or further the Astro project and its wider community is always welcome and greatly appreciated.**

-**Anything that supports the Astro community is a valuable contribution.** All types of contribution are meaningful, from code to documentation to blog posts.
-Anyone can become an Astro Contributor (yes, even you!).
-Our goal is to recognize all contributors to Astro regardless of skill, experience or background.
+All types of contribution are meaningful, from code to documentation, even blog posts.

+**Anyone** can become an Astro Contributor (yes, even you!).
+Regardless of skill, experience or background.

+Our goal is too always recognize all of our contributors and their effort given to Astro.

+> 🚀 Remember no contribution is too small or too little.

+We will always recognise and value all our contributors and their effort that they bring to the Astro project.

+Most importantly we are eternally grateful for the vast and diverse impact that they bring to our community.

 ## Contributor Levels

-We recognize different degrees of contribution to the Astro project as **Contributor Levels** (also referred to as **Contributor Roles**).
-Contributor levels are available to all Astro community members, regardless of coding skill or experience.
-The two most important things that we look for in contributors are:
+We recognize different degrees of contributions made to the Astro project as **Contributor Levels** also referred to as **Contributor Roles**.

+Contributor levels are available to **all members** within the Astro Community, regardless of coding skill or experience.

+The two off the most important things that we look from our contributors is:

 - **Being here** - Everyone's time is valuable, and the fact that you're here and contributing to Astro is amazing!
 Thank you for being a part of this project with us.

+- **Being a positive member of our community**
+  Strive to go above and beyond our [Code of Conduct](CODE_OF_CONDUCT.md) and commit to a healthy, honest discourse when communicating:
+  - Within our Github Project and its wider umbrella groups and projects.
+    - Pull Requests,
+    - Issue's
+    - Discussions,
+    - RFC process,
+  - Discord conversations,
-- **Being a positive member of our community** - Go above and beyond our [Code of Conduct](CODE_OF_CONDUCT.md) and commit to healthy communication in pull requests, issue discussions, Discord conversations, and interactions outside of our community (ex: no Twitter bullies allowed :)
+  - Any public and outward interactions conducted outside of our community (ex: no Twitter bullies allowed 🤼‍♂️)

-All Contributor roles are granted for as long as the person wishes to engage with the project.
-A Contributor can voluntarily leave the project at any time (see [Retiring a Role](#retiring-a-role-alumni) below).
-In extreme cases -- such as a Code of Conduct violation -- this role may be revoked by a project Steward at their discretion.
+All Contributor roles are granted for as long as the individual wishes to engage with the project.

+Contributor's can voluntarily leave the project at any time (see [Retiring a Role](#retiring-a-role-alumni) below).

+In extreme cases such as a *Code of Conduct violation* this role may be revoked by a project Steward at their discretion.

-Each level unlocks new privileges and responsibilities on Discord and GitHub.
+Each new Contributor level unlocks new privileges and responsibilities both on Discord and on GitHub.
 Below is a summary of each contributor level:

 ### Level 1 - Contributor

-Have you done something (big or small) to contribute to the health, success, or growth of Astro?
+> **Done something (big or small) to contribute to the health, success, or growth of Astro?**

 Congratulations, you're officially recognized as a contributor to the project!

 #### Examples of recognized contributions